Your Extreme Multi-label Classifier is Secretly a Hierarchical Text Classifier for Free: Discussion

 \paragraph{Metrics}

 As mentioned in Section~\ref{sec:measures}, the XML and HTC domains use different measures to evaluate model performance.
 In the domain of HTC, F1 scores are mainly used, and in the domain of XML, the P@k metric is predominant.
 However, the results of our experiments suggest that it is not sufficient to use only one or the other to capture all aspects of model performance.
-Models should ideally be evaluated on all of these metrics, and possibly even the R-Precision metric.
+Models should ideally be evaluated on all of these metrics and possibly even the R-Precision metric.

-As presented by the authors of HBGL, HBGL outperforms HGCLR on both the Micro-F1 and Macro-F1 metrics, but in our experiments, HGCLR achieved better results on the P@k and R-Precision metrics, suggesting that HBGL is not stronger per se, but that the two models are rather good at different aspects of text classification.
+As presented by the authors of HBGL, HBGL outperforms HGCLR on both the Micro-F1 and Macro-F1 metrics, but in our experiments, HGCLR achieved better results on the P@k and R-Precision metrics, \textbf{suggesting that HBGL is not stronger than HGCLR per se, but that the two models are rather good at different aspects of text classification}.
 A comparison based on just one set of these metrics would have missed this observation.
-It would therefore be beneficial to make a comparison using a wider range of metrics, rather than focusing on just one set of them.

-It should be noted that some models would need to be adapted to support both families of performance measures, as F1-scores are based on yes or no classifications and both P@k and R-Precision scores are based on rankings.
-The system under test would have to be able to support both paradigms.
+It would, therefore, be beneficial to make comparisons using a wider range of metrics.
+Note that some models would need to be adapted to support both families of performance measures, as F1-scores are based on yes or no classifications, and both P@k and R-Precision scores are based on rankings.
+The system under test would have to be able to support both paradigms (see Section~\ref{sec:measures}).